 That you will leave the wedding, reluctantly, and be at the airport a few hours later like you ain’t ever gettin’ older.
 See ya! *mic drop

 That the number one most important part of your wedding is to pick the perfect groom.
-That this part was easy for me because I had him picked out since I was about eighteen years old.
+That this part was easy for you because you had him picked out since you were eighteen years old.

 Chris and I have our generous and hard working parents to thank for the beautiful wedding celebration.
 Thanks Mom and Dad!
 Another thanks to our wonderful family and friends for their many years of support.